Curved Air: From formation to first breakup

 One highlighted performance was on 7 May 1971 when Curved Air was the opening act for B.B.
 King and Johnny Winter at the Warehouse in New Orleans.

-By the time of the third album release serious musical differences within the band emerged.
+By the time of the third album's release, serious musical differences within the band emerged.
 According to Sonja Kristina's Cherry Red interview (2007), Francis was fascinated with overtones and natural harmonies, and "His other obsession is/was jamming... real 'out there' cosmic rock jamming.
 And that is not Darryl at all...
 He's a very disciplined perfectionist, he likes things to be as precise and exquisite as possible.
 Whereas Francis is completely the opposite way; he just wants to play and things just come out of the cosmos".
 As Monkman explained,Basically Darryl and I respect each others' work, but we don't really see eye-to-eye on most things.
 And we never really got the co-writing thing together.
 I wanted to get my first "epic" together, so it looks like a split forming at the time of the Second Album.
 In fact, the centre was never really solid after Rob left.

 This division was reflected in the arrangement of tracks on Second Album and Phantasmagoria; side A of both albums was occupied by music composed by Darryl Way, while side B was devoted solely to Monkman's compositions, with no true collaboration between the two writers.
 While working in the studio the band was in a dire condition.
 "I remember the moment when Clifford Davis, our manager after Mark Hanau, spelled out what we were going to have to do just to get somewhere near even.
 We felt burned out", Monkman later said.
 By the end of 1972 Monkman was a self-admitted "nervous wreck" and on the verge of physical and mental breakdown.
 He had to wear earplugs to go on the London Underground and went to a naturopath three times a week.

 Phantasmagoria was recorded with bassist/guitarist Mike Wedgwood, who replaced Eyre.
 The album's title was drawn from the Lewis Carroll poem of the same title.
-The album came out in April 1972 and reached number 20 in the U.K.
+The album came out in April 1972 and reached number 20 in the UK Albums Chart.

 Curved Air split up, Way formed Darryl Way's Wolf, Pilkington-Miksa joined Kiki Dee's band, and Monkman moved into session work and was later to play in, among others, the supergroup Sky.